EricSSartorius/bloc-jams/README.md

 Bloc Jams is the first web app that I created for the front-end course at [Bloc.](http://www.bloc.io) This app was first made in JavaScript and then completely refactored into jQuery for learning purposes.
+Each commit is named after a checkpoint in the course that I followed, so the evolution from JS to jQuery can be seen.

 This version has since been refactored a third time in AngularJS and the repo for that can be found [here.](https://github.com/EricSSartorius/bloc-jams-angular)

 ###About